antonioribeiro/health/README.md

 - ServerUptime
 - Sshd
 - Supervisor

-- AppKey
-- ConfigurationCached
-- DebugMode
-- DirectoryPermissions
-- DiskSpace
-- ElasticsearchConnectable
-- EnvExists
-- Horizon
-- Latency
-- LocalStorage
-- MailgunConnectable
-- MemcachedConnectable
-- MigrationsUpToDate
-- PackagesUpToDate
-- Php Version
-- RoutesCached
-- SecurityChecker

-But you can add anything else you need!
+But you can add anything else you need, you just have to find the right checker to use or just create a new checker for your resource.

 ## Easy Configuration